fhiso/legacy-format/data-model.md

 ### NSFX   {#NSFX}

-Text which appears on a name line after or behind the given and surname parts of a name. i.e. `Lt.
+Name suffix: text which appears on a name line after or behind the given and surname parts of a name. i.e. `Lt.
 Cmndr.
 Joseph /Allen/ jr.`
 In this example `jr.` is considered as the name suffix portion.